-Most crops in Australia are grown with the aid of toxic synthetic chemicals including pesticides, herbicides, fertilizers and fungicides.
+Most crops in Australia are grown with the aid of toxic synthetic chemicals including pesticides, herbicides, fertilizers and fungicides to ward off pests, weeds and diseases.
 Toxic residues from these chemicals are found on conventionally grown fruit, herbs, plants and vegetables and even snacks, skin care products and clothing.
-The reason for the use of these biocides is to ward off weeds, pests and diseases thus allowing for mass crop production.

-The same applies for most farm animals - in order to increase production and to treat animal disease, they are being injected with growth hormones and antibiotics.
-These hormones are found in conventionally produced meat as well as conventionally produced dairy products.
-Antibiotics are given to livestock to treat certain infections; they are also given chronically to prevent the spread and development of infections that is more likely to occur in an overcrowded space.
+In conventional farming, animals are being injected with growth hormones and antibiotics in order to increase production and to treat animal disease.
+Antibiotics are given to livestock to treat certain infections; and are also given to prevent the spread and development of infections that is more likely to occur in an overcrowded space.

-Organic farming produces crops without the use of any chemicals, and is truly “nature’s way”.
-Through organic farming, we are able to improve our land and environment.
+On the other hand, organic farming produces food without the use of any synthetic chemicals.
+Improvements in land and environment are seen through organic farming.
 This is done via better soil combination, cleaner waterway and protection of native biodiversity.
-Organic farming shows a greater compassion towards animal welfare as the animals are allowed to develop in accordance with the natural systems of their environment and are not restricted.
+Organic farming shows a greater compassion towards animal welfare.

 A growing body of sophisticated research has compared the impacts of organic and conventional farming systems on soil and food quality.
 Enhancement of soil quality in organic apple production systems can lead to measurable improvements in fruit nutritional quality, taste, and storability.2

 Here are 5 great places we recommend you get your organic food from: